info201b-au2022/project-justinmlc/docs/p01-proposal.md

 8. Why you should make a good night's sleep a priority.
 Harvard Summer School.
 (2021, May 28).
 Retrieved October 31, 2022, from https://summer.harvard.edu/blog/why-you-should-make-a-good-nights-sleep-a-priority/

 ## Appendix A: Questions
+For the problem domain section, I am not sure what the format of the required citations should be, so I used the hyperlink form to cite. -- Zerong W.